georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 = Do I have to pay for Geniuslink? =

-If you’re only interested in giving your international audience a better experience by redirecting them to their local storefront, the Amazon Link Engine is completely free.
+If you’re only interested in giving your international audience a better experience and improving sales by redirecting them to their local storefront, the Amazon Link Engine is free.

 However, if you would like access to advanced reporting features, a custom domain, or the ability to add your international Associates IDs, you will need to sign up for a Geniuslink account.
 [Try it out for free](http://social.geni.us/ALESignup).
 Learn more about our [fair and transparent pricing](http://social.geni.us/ALEPricing).